meros/node-soundboard/README.md

-A soundboard web app using node-js
+A simple, but slick soundboard app written in node.js